sashaplichta/sashaplichta.github.io/_posts/2025-01-05-polymer-generation.markdown

         - A transformer model based on the GPT architecture (PolyGPT), pretrained on a seq-to-seq molecular autoencoding task and then fine-tuned to generate molecules from properties
         - A toned-down implementation of the SOTA polymer-generation model [PolyTAO](https://www.nature.com/articles/s41524-024-01466-5#Sec10)
         - A cVAE model loosely based on [this](https://link.springer.com/article/10.1186/s13321-018-0286-7) molecular-generation model, but using transformer blocks instead of LSTMs for the recursive generation (PolyVAE)
-        - A latent diffusion model operating in the same latent space as the cVAE, so that we can use the cVAE decoder to generate the final molecule's SMILES representation (PolyLD)
+        - A latent diffusion model operating in the same latent space as the cVAE, so that we can use the cVAE decoder to generate the final molecule's SMILES representation (PolyLDM)

         In order to compare the performance of these models, we devised a battery of criteria including: Chemical Validity, Uniqueness (is the generated polymer not in the training set), and Correlation with Target Properties.
 To evaluate the properties of polymers not present in the dataset, a small(ish) property-prediction model is trained.
 The model descriptions below assume the model is configured for the ultimate polymer generation task, not the initial electronic property evaluation task.
     PolyGPT: |